adrianglz64/easyflash3-fc3/Hardware/ef3-vhdl/README.txt

+EasyFlash 3 CPLD Firmware version 1.2.2 (c) 2022 Adrian Gonzalez is derived from EasyFlash 3 CPLD Firmware 1.2.1 and distributed according to the same disclaimer and license as EasyFlash 3 CPLD Firmware 1.2.1

 EasyFlash 3 CPLD Firmware version 1.2.0, May 2018, through 1.2.1, May 2018, are
 Copyright (c) 2018 Kim Jorgensen, are derived from EasyFlash 3 CPLD Firmware 1.1.1, and are distributed according to the same disclaimer and license as